Career of Lionel Messi: 2022 FIFA World Cup

-With this World Cup triumph, Messi had won every top tier trophy at both club and country levels available to him.
-The tournament has been considered exceptionally poetic as the capstone of his career, with the win fulfilling for some commentators a previously unmet criterion to be regarded as the greatest player of all time.
-He received the Golden Ball for player of the tournament, becoming the oldest player to win the award and the first to win it twice, finished second in the Golden Boot race with seven goals, one behind Mbappé, and recorded three assists.
-Messi was named Player of the Match in five of the seven matches, including all four in the knockout stage, becoming the player with the outright most Player of the Match awards since it was introduced in 2002.
-Messi's appearance in the final marked his 26th World Cup match, surpassing Germany's Lothar Matthäus as the player with the most appearances in the tournament.
-His two goals in the final saw him become the first player since the round of 16 was introduced in 1986 to score a goal in every round of a single World Cup, while overtaking Pelé as the player with the most goal contributions at the World Cup (21 – 13 goals and 8 assists) and Ronaldo as the player with the most goals at major international tournaments (26 – 13 goals at the WC and 13 goals at the CA).
-He also became the oldest player to score multiple goals in a World Cup final and the oldest player to score in a winning final.
-Additionally, Messi scored a total of 18 international goals during the 2022 calendar year, an Argentina record.
+With this World Cup triumph, Messi had won every top tier trophy at both club and national levels.
+The victory has been considered the capstone of his career, fulfilling for some commentators a previously unmet criterion to be regarded as the greatest player of all time.
+Messi received the tournament's Golden Ball, becoming the oldest player to win the award and the first to win it twice, and finished second in the Golden Boot race, behind Mbappé.
+He was named Player of the Match in five matches of the tournament, making him the player with the most Player of the Match awards.
+His appearance in the final marked his 26th World Cup match, setting a record for the most career World Cup appearances.
+To celebrate the World Cup victory, the government of Argentina declared a national holiday.